E-book edition available in all formats.

 By going direct to the publisher, you are helping him keep his prices down and making his day.
 His name is David.
 He will be very happy to help.

-Otherwise available through all good retailers.
+Otherwise available through all good retailers, and no doubt some dodgy ones, too.